SalahBelila/sequelize-graphql-cruder/README.md

 // Build the schema.
 const executableSchema = buildSchema(schema);
-// Add the generated custom scalars to graphql type mapper. plugCustomScalars(executableSchema, customScalars);
+// Add the generated custom scalars to schema type mapper. plugCustomScalars(executableSchema, customScalars);
 ```
 Alternatively you can add the mapping manually using your own Custom Scalar objects.